 10. Take it on the road!

-As well as Budget Simulator-focused events, showcasing the platform at other events may inspire people who otherwise would not have taken an interest or had an opportunity to.
+As well as Simulator-focused events, showcasing the platform at other events may inspire people who otherwise would not have taken an interest or had an opportunity to.
 Tablets, projectors and mobile phones all make it much easier to take your Simulator on the road.

-Case study: a customer used Budget Simulator at a school event for school council members and encouraged all attendees to follow them on Facebook afterwards.
+Case study: a customer used Simulator at a school event for school council members and encouraged all attendees to follow them on Facebook afterwards.
 They fed back to us that it had been a really successful way of engaging a younger demographic and getting the word out on social media.

-Another customer attended a local agricultural show and asked members of the public to paint pie charts of how they thought the council budget was allocated.
+Another customer attended a local county show and asked members of the public to paint pie charts of how they thought the council budget was allocated.
 Only 2 people nearly got the answer right, but it sparked conversation with a huge proportion of the community, who otherwise may not have taken part in the exercise.

 A few extra suggestions worth considering...